ShannonTully/201-Project-Week-Project/user-scenarios.md

 as a student I want to be able to have a one on one, so I can excel in the class.

+as a student I want some food and health recommendations based on the mood level.

 as a developer I want the page to be scalable, so it can be used on any device.

 as a developer I want a clean look to the site, so it avoid unneeded clutter.